McKnight Fellowships for Choreographers: Frequently Asked Questions (FAQs)

 What should I say in my artist Narrative?

 The artist narrative is a maximum of 7,000 characters including spaces.
 It is recommended that you cut and paste your text from an outside document into the application.
-Note: All formatting will be lost when you paste to SlideRoom.
-We suggest putting all titles in quotation marks.
+Note: As all formatting will be lost when you paste to SlideRoom, we suggest putting all titles in quotation marks.

 May I use the same artist narrative I submitted last year?